Killing of George Robinson: Prosecution

 The three officers were placed on paid administrative leave while the Jackson Police Department's internal affairs division and the Federal Bureau of Investigation investigated, and were later reinstated.

 After the Jackson Police Department's internal affairs division cleared the officers of wrongdoing and "multiple agencies looked into the incident and advised that no criminal conduct occurred", Barney and Fox were hired by the police department of nearby Clinton, Mississippi, according to Clinton's mayor.

 Lampley continued to be employed by the Jackson Police Department.

 On August 5, 2020, all three officers were indicted for second-degree murder.

 The three officers posted bond and were freed pending trial.

 Lampley was placed on desk duty by the Jackson Police Department, and Barney and Fox were "assigned other duties" at the Clinton Police Department.

 On May 20, 2021 all charges against Barney and Lampley were dismissed in a rare "directed verdict".
 The charges were dismissed with prejudice, an outcome welcomed by the Clinton Police Department.

 Robinson's family has filed a civil suit against the city, the three police officers, and the ambulance company that treated Robinson at the scene and released him.
+The civil suit was settled with no admission or finding of liability by the officers.

 On August 4, 2022, Fox was found guilty of culpable negligence manslaughter.
 On August 17 he was sentenced to five years in prison.
+Fox's conviction was overturned on January 30, 2024, due to his attorneys' successfully arguing that there was insufficient credible evidence to convict Fox in Robinson's death.